 How the cost-of-living crisis might affect your mental health

 The events of the last few years have placed a significant strain on individuals’ mental health.
-The combination of uncertainty of the COVID-19 pandemic and now the cost-of-living crisis has pushed money worries to the forefront of everyone’s minds.
+The combination of uncertainty around the COVID-19 pandemic and now the cost-of-living crisis has pushed money worries to the forefront of everyone’s minds.

 Money worries can manifest in feelings of embarrassment and shame with individuals often not knowing where to turn for advice and support.